Fractional trading, or investing with small amounts

 How to invest with smaller amounts

-- An account with a fintech trading app that offers fractional trading
+• An account with a fractional trading provider

-- A plan of the equities or cryptocurrencies you’d like to invest in
+• A plan of the securities you want to invest in

 Pros and cons of the trend